Kinto/kinto.js/docs/hacking.md

 This should have created the following assets, with the current version in the filename (for instance, `1.0.0`):

--  `demo/kinto-1.0.0.dev.js`: Development version, unminified, embedding source maps;
+-  `dist/kinto-1.0.0.js`: Development version, unminified, embedding source maps;
--  `demo/kinto-1.0.0.min.js`: Production version, minified, no source maps.
+-  `dist/kinto-1.0.0.min.js`: Production version, minified, no source maps;

-Once the [demo is published](#publishing-the-demo) along these generated assets, they're available at the following URLs:
+-  `dist/moz-kinto-client.js`: Firefox internal component bundle (for Mozilla specific use).

+Once a new version is packaged and [published to npm](#publishing-to-npm), the [npmcdn](https://npmcdn.com/ service) makes ready-to-use kinto.js assets available from the following urls:

-- [http://kinto.github.io/kinto.js/kinto-1.0.0.dev.js](http://kinto.github.io/kinto.js/kinto-1.0.0.dev.js) for the development version;
+- [http://npmcdn.com/kinto@1.1.0/dist/kinto-1.1.0.js](http://npmcdn.com/kinto@1.1.0/dist/kinto-1.1.0.js) for the development version;
-- [http://kinto.github.io/kinto.js/kinto-1.0.0.min.js](http://kinto.github.io/kinto.js/kinto-1.0.0.min.js) for the production version.
+- [http://npmcdn.com/kinto@1.1.0/dist/kinto-1.1.0.min.js](http://npmcdn.com/kinto@1.1.0/dist/kinto-1.1.0.min.js) for the production version.

 ## Updating docs